gustavobramao/text-to-sql/readme.md

 The application will start locally and can be accessed at http://127.0.0.1:5000

-How the Application Works
+How the Application Operates
-The user provides a prompt through the /query endpoint either via a GET request with the user_input parameter or a POST request with a JSON payload containing the user_input key.
+The user supplies a prompt through the /query endpoint.
+This can be achieved either by submitting a GET request along with the user_input parameter or by employing a POST request which encompasses a JSON payload containing the user_input key.

-The provided prompt is used to generate an SQL query using OpenAI's text generation API.
+The provided prompt serves as the basis for generating an SQL query via OpenAI's text generation API.

-The generated SQL query is refined to ensure it meets specific criteria and does not contain undesired elements.
+The produced SQL query undergoes refinement to ensure alignment with specific criteria and to exclude undesirable components.

-The application connects to a SQLite database named mydatabase.db.
+The application establishes a connection with a SQLite database named mydatabase.db.

-The generated SQL query is executed on the database, and the query results are obtained.
+Execution of the generated SQL query occurs within the database, leading to the retrieval of query results.

-The application processes the query results, converting the 'date' column to datetime and extracting the date component.
+The application processes the query results, converting the 'date' column into a datetime format and extracting the date component.

-The processed results are converted to JSON format and returned to the user.
+Processed outcomes are then transformed into JSON format prior to being delivered back to the user.

 API Endpoint
 Endpoint: /query
 Methods: GET, POST
 Parameters:

-user_input: The user-provided prompt for generating the SQL query.
+user_input: The prompt supplied by the user to generate the SQL query.
-Note: If using the POST method, provide the user_input in the JSON payload.
+Note: When using the POST method, ensure that the user_input is included within the JSON payload.

-Notes
+Additional Notes
-The application uses the Flask framework for creating the API and handling requests.
+The Flask framework is utilized to craft the API and manage incoming requests.
-Cross-Origin Resource Sharing (CORS) is enabled using the flask_cors extension.
+Cross-Origin Resource Sharing (CORS) is activated using the flask_cors extension.
-The generated SQL query is refined to meet specific criteria and avoid certain patterns.
+The generated SQL query undergoes refinement to meet specific criteria and avoid particular patterns.
-The database connection is established using SQLAlchemy.
+Database connectivity is achieved through SQLAlchemy.
-OpenAI's API is used for text generation.
+OpenAI's API is employed for text generation.

 Contributors
-Gustavo.
+Contributor: Gustavo Bramao.